First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Beamline Reconstruction and Antiproton Selection

 \begin{enumerate} \item \textbf{electron, muon, pion}: 0~MeV/c$^2$ to 375~MeV/c$^2$, \item \textbf{kaon}: 375~MeV/c$^2$ to 650~MeV/c$^2$, \item \textbf{proton}: 800~MeV/c$^2$ to 1100~MeV/c$^2$. \end{enumerate}

-The beamline selection cuts chosen for this analysis are tuned using the Run~II positive polarity data where there exists a large sample of protons ($\sim$100,000).
-A selection using the reconstructed mass between 800~MeV/c$^{2}$ and 1100~MeV/c$^{2}$, inclusively, is chosen to include all of the proton-like mass peak while minimizing contamination from kaons at lower mass and deuterons at higher mass.
-The selection is then applied to the data in Run~II with \mbox{-100}~A magnet current used in this analysis to select the antiprotons.
-The impact of this selection cut is evident in the TOF and reconstructed beamline momentum distributions, as shown in Fig.~\ref{fig:beamline_reco_comp}, with the dashed curves the selected region for the antiprotons.
-Out of the $\approx$189,000 events processed in the Run~II negative polarity dataset, 520 are selected as having a mass consistent with an antiproton.
-The region selected is shown by the red shaded region in Fig.~\ref{fig:beamline_reco_mass}.
+The beamline mass selection cuts used to identify antiprotons with their reconstructed momentum and TOF are tuned using the Run~II positive polarity data where there is a large sample of protons ($\sim$100,000).
+Antiprotons are selected with $m_b$ between 800~MeV/c$^{2}$ and 1100~MeV/c$^{2}$, inclusively, is chosen to include all of the proton-like mass peak while minimizing contamination from kaons at lower mass and deuterons at higher mass.
+This cut on $m_b$ isolates events in the (anti)proton-like TOF region.
+The selection is applied to all the data in Run~II taken with \mbox{-100}~A magnet current.
+The impact of this selection cut is shown in Fig.~\ref{fig:beamline_reco_comp} with the dashed curves outlining the antiproton selection region.
+Out of the 189,273 events processed in the Run~II negative polarity dataset, 520 are selected as having a mass consistent with an antiproton.
+The range of selected masses is illustrated by the shaded region in Fig.~\ref{fig:beamline_reco_mass}.

-Kaons could mimic incoming beamline candidates in the case of short beam particle track length due to their similar energy deposition profile.
-To assess potential kaon contamination in the sample, a combined fit was applied to the negative polarity data from Fig.~\ref{fig:beamline_reco_mass}, with a Gaussian function centered at the kaon mass of $\sim$494~MeV/c$^{2}$ on top of a Landau function to model the non-kaon beam related backgrounds in the calculated mass distribution.
-These backgrounds fitted by the Landau are actually accidental TOFs from 20~ns-space halo muons striking the TOF paddles.
-Since the events in these horizontal bands are due to random firings of the trigger from muons produced upstream of the tertiary beamline, they feature a high number of tracks in the TPC with no clear stopping beam-matched track.
+Kaons could mimic antiproton beamline candidates if they have a short track length due to their similar energy deposition profile.
+To assess potential kaon contamination in the selected events, a combined fit was applied to the negative polarity data from Fig.~\ref{fig:beamline_reco_mass}, with a Gaussian function centered at the fitted kaon mass of 495.2~MeV/c$^{2}$ and on top of a Landau function to model the non-kaon beam related backgrounds in the calculated mass distribution.
+The backgrounds fit by the Landau are from the high-energy halo muons striking the TOF paddles.
+Since the events in these horizontal bands are due to random firings of the trigger from muons produced upstream of the tertiary beamline, they feature a high number of tracks in the TPC with no clear single and unobstructed stopping beam-matched track.
 These are unlikely to contaminate the sample and are removed during the LArTPC selection stage.
-Based on an extrapolation of the fit into the proton-mass selection window, expected contamination of kaons is highly negligible, with $< 10^{-3}$ events expected for the full Run~II sample.
+Based on an extrapolation of the fit into the proton-mass selection window, the expected contamination from kaons is negligible, with $< 10^{-3}$ events expected for the full Run~II \mbox{-100}~A sample.